freegeo/jmeta/README.md

 Yet another data validation library (based on the duck typing approach) for **Erlang**.

+Pure experimental!
+Do not use it on production.

 [![Build Status](https://travis-ci.org/freegeo/jmeta.svg)](https://travis-ci.org/freegeo/jmeta)

 If you have any questions feel free to contact the author: said.dk@gmail.com (Kostya ^__^)